 - Moderate daily energy booster intake could improve heart function and blood pressure.

 - Might prevent from type 2 diabetes and dementia.

 Don’t get too concerned.
-You must consume about 80 cups of coffee in 24 hours to get caffeine poisoning – on average 1000 mg of pure stimulant.
+You need to consume about 80 cups of coffee in 24 hours to get caffeine poisoning – on average 1,000 mg of pure stimulant.
 It’s quite a challenge, isn’t it?

-Seeking for the ways to stay awake – allegedly, coffee will do the job.
+Seeking for the way to stay awake – allegedly, coffee will do the job.

 - Turning and tossing in bed – the well-known stimulant interferes with adenosine, the hormone responsible for sleep.
 The result is: adenosine receptors are blocked, so we can’t fall asleep.

 - Have energy booster every day – body starts producing more of that same “sleepy” hormone to make up for the lack of it in the bran.
 Caffeine is a legal drug.
-Once you start going up on the doze, that’s the time to claim yourself addicted.
+Once you start upping the doze, that’s the time to claim yourself addicted.